 - Hours from middle school or grade school

-If a student is unsure that an outside service opportunity meets the service requirements, she must meet with the coordinator of Service and Social Justice.
+If a student is unsure that an outside service opportunity meets the service requirements, she must meet with the Director of Service and Social Justice.
 Students assume the risk for all service opportunities that are not approved, as the hours completed may not be counted.